Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Z18 Origin, Ninths Substructure, and Anomaly Consistency

 and operator selection is the statement that total charge is an integer.

 Yukawa operators obey discrete invariance conditions, e.g.

 and similarly for down-type and lepton operators, enforcing that every FN suppression exponent lies in $\frac{1}{9}\Z$.
-In this sense, the continuous FN symmetry is an accidental low-energy remnant of a gauged $\Z_{18}$ selection rule, with the flavor sector controlled by its $\Z_9$ subgroup.
+In this sense, the continuous FN symmetry is an accidental low-energy remnant of a gauged $\Z_{18}$ selection rule.
+The structure is most transparent sector by sector.
+In the \emph{quark} sector the mod-9 selection rule [Eq.~\eqref{eq:yuk-inv}] forces every FN suppression exponent into $\tfrac{1}{9}\Z$: the quark mass ratios and CKM angles are all powers of $\e^{1/9}$, so the quark flavor lattice has spacing $1/9$ and is controlled by the $\Z_9$ subgroup.
+The \emph{charged-lepton} sector, however, lives on a finer $1/6$ lattice: the half-integer lepton-doublet charges $Q(L_i)=(1,\tfrac12,0)$ combine with the sixths in $Q(e^c_i)$ to give mass-ratio exponents $m_e/m_\tau\sim\e^{29/6}$ and $m_e/m_\mu\sim\e^{19/6}$, which are not in $\tfrac19\Z$.
+The two sectors therefore demand denominators $9$ and $6$, and the combined quark--lepton flavor lattice has spacing $1/18$, where $18=\mathrm{lcm}(9,6)$, with all exponents in $\tfrac1{18}\Z$.

+This already fixes the discrete group from flavor data alone: the smallest cyclic group containing both a $\Z_9$ (quark ninths) and a $\Z_6$ (lepton sixths) is $\Z_{\mathrm{lcm}(9,6)}=\Z_{18}$.
+Equivalently $\Z_{18}\cong\Z_9\times\Z_2$ (since $\gcd(9,2)=1$), with the $\Z_9$ accommodating the quark sector and the extra $\Z_2$ supplying the factor of two needed for the charged-lepton sixths.
+This is the \emph{same} $\Z_{18}$ that the axion-quality argument requires for an independent reason; it is the double cover of the quark $\Z_9$, pushing the leading PQ-violating operator to dimension eighteen rather than nine (Sec.~\ref{sec:quality}).
+The $\Z_2$ extension thus does double duty: it accommodates the half-integer lepton charges in the flavor sector and protects axion quality.
+The order of the group is therefore overdetermined, fixed by the combined flavor data through $\mathrm{lcm}(9,6)=18$ and reinforced by the quality requirement.